 Because of this, it’s important to conduct a market analysis and customize a digital marketing plan that fits your dealership before you begin any digital marketing.
 Then, optimize your budget for the moments that matter most.

 By consistently making updates and changes based on what your data shows, your efforts will generate the best results.
 If you’re able to continually optimize your digital marketing in order to drive the most leads at the lowest costs, you’ll love your ROI.

 All of these steps work together so you can create a digital marketing strategy that gets the results you need to combat today’s market and reach car buyers before, during, and even after their buying journey.

 They solve the problem of reaching vehicle shoppers by meeting shoppers where they’re at with information that’s relevant to them.

-As you and your marketing follows their buying journey and serves ads that speak directly to their needs, you’ll be able to advertise to customers the way they want and expect.
+As you and your marketing follow their buying journey and serve ads that speak directly to their needs, you’ll be able to advertise to customers the way they want and expect.